lekhrajdinkar/02-spring/Kubernetes/KCAD/01_Core/12_pod-placement.md

 # pod placement on node
-## A. taint and tolerance
+## A. taint (on node) and tolerance (on pod)
 - has nothing with security.
-- just to set restriction on pods must be scheduled on which pod.
+- just to set restriction on pods, meaning "a pod must be scheduled on which node ?".
 - analogy :
     - person (node) - taint applied
     - and bug (pod) - tolerance applied.